carpentries-incubator/intro-image-classification-cnn/episodes/05-evaluate-predict-cnn.md

 Q1.
 Varying the dropout rate

 The code below instantiates and trains a model with varying dropout rates.
-You can see from the resulting plot that the ideal dropout rate in this case is around 0.45.
+The resulting plot indicates the ideal dropout rate in this case is around 0.45.
 This is where the validation loss is lowest.

-- NB1: It takes a while to train these 5 networks
+- NB1: It takes a while to train these five networks.
 - NB2: You should do this with a test set and not with the validation set!

 ```python